Single Motor vs Dual Motor Standing Desk — Which Is Right for Your Office?

 Approx. Product WeightFrames and tops often total 80–140 lbsOften 90–180 lbs

-Primary Trade-Offtypically has lower weight capacity and a bit less lifting confidence under heavier setupscosts more than single-motor options
+Primary Trade-OffLower weight capacity and a bit less lifting confidence under heavier setupsCosts more than single motor options

-Accessory / Storage Fitbest with lighter tops and simpler monitor arrangementsbetter for wider tops, monitor arms, and heavier daily loads
+Accessory / Storage FitBest with lighter tops and simpler monitor arrangementsBetter suited for wider tops, monitor arms, and heavier daily loads

-Installation Notessimilar to any electric desk but with fewer frame componentsroutine electric-desk assembly
+Installation NotesSimilar to any electric desk but with fewer frame componentsRoutine electric-desk assembly with standard leveling steps

-Long-Term Valueexcellent when the user profile is light and the budget is firmstrong for serious standing-desk adoption
+Long-Term ValueExcellent when the user profile is light and the budget is firmStrong for serious, high-frequency standing-desk adoption

 Key Differences